landx-id/blog/site/content/blog/jobs-at-landx.md

 * Report website traffic to engagement information from visitors;
 * Analyze published content and prepare improvement plans;
 * Present data analysis reports from various indicators and methodologies;
-* Monitor, control and ensure the quality of content in accordance with predetermined standards.
+* Monitor, control, and ensure the quality of content in accordance with predetermined standards.

 **Requirements:**

 * Male/ Female;
-* Bachelor Degree (Management, Communication, Marketing, or related field);
+* Bachelor's Degree (Management, Communication, Marketing, or related field);
 * Well understanding of Content Management Systems (CMS)
 * Familiar with Ms. Office, CMS, SEO, UI/IX, and other related programs;
-* Experienced in using analytical tools such as Google analytics, social media analytics, business analytics, etc.;
+* Experienced in using analytical tools such as Google Analytics, social media analytics, business analytics, etc.;
 * Have good knowledge of social media activities;
 * Have effective time management and planning skills;
 * Have good writing and editing skills;
-* Creative and having out of the box ideas;
+* Creative and having out-of-the-box ideas;
-* Detail oriented;
+* Detail-oriented;
-* Good analytical skill;
+* Good analytical skills;
-* Strong communication skill;
+* Strong communication & leadership skills;
-* Well leadership;
-* Minimal 2 years experience in the similar position, preferably in Startup Company.
+* Minimal 2 years experience in a similar position, preferably in a Startup Company.

-## **Creative** Producer\*\*\*\*
+## **Creative** Producer

 **Responsibilities:**

 * Work under the Content division;
-* Arrange and propose special program with various topics that related to the financial services;
+* Arrange and propose a special program with various topics related to the financial services;
 * Create creative conceptual video;
 * Prepare effective concept of video and publishing;
-* Handle end-to end the video production;
+* Handle end-to-end the video production;
 * Determine story concept and talent selection;
-* Monitor and evaluate production process to keep it according to the standards result that have been determined;
+* Monitor and evaluate the production process to keep it according to the standards result that have been determined;
-* Propose editing scripts to match to the updated trends/ issues;
+* Propose editing scripts to match the updated trends/ issues;
 * Collaboration with Content Manager to ensure visualization concept effectively;
 * Working closely with Photographer-Videographer to oversee the final cut;
 * Connect with external Production House as long as there needs collaboration;
-* Ensure that the video fulfilment target is achieved following the timeline.
+* Ensure that the video fulfillment target is achieved following the timeline.

 **Requirements:**